 GLSEN is the leading national education organization focused on ensuring safe schools for all students.

 It Gets Better Project grew from Seattle-based Dan Savage’s YouTube project and has the mission to communicate to LGBTQ youth around the world that it gets better, and to create and inspire the changes to make it better for them.

-Stopbullying.gov is a federal government website that provides tips, facts, toolkits, training materials and more to prevent bullying.
+Stopbullying.gov is a federal government website that provides tips, facts, and training materials to prevent bullying.